2006 Dutch Open (tennis)

-The 2006 Dutch Open was an ATP men's tennis tournament played on outdoor clay courts staged in Amersfoort, Netherlands.
-It was the 47th edition of the tournament that was part of the International Series of the 2006 ATP Tour.
+The 2006 Dutch Open was an ATP men's tennis tournament played on outdoor clay courts in Amersfoort, Netherlands.
+It was the 49th edition of the tournament that was part of the International Series of the 2006 ATP Tour.
 It was held from 17 July until 23 July 2006.
 Third-seeded Novak Djokovic won his first event of the year, and the first title of his professional career.